DependableSystemsLab/LLTFI/sample_programs/ml_sample_programs/README.md

 ./runllfi.sh
 ```

-There are minor differences in the steps to execute the `cnn-fmnist`, `lenet-mnist`, `dave_keras`, `lenet-fmnist` and `mnist` models because they are first trained, then converted to ONNX format and then to LLVM IR.
-Specific details of how to execute them can be found in their individual README files.

 ## Supplementary Information (Optional)

 For debugging purposes, you may wish to view the generated ONNX file in this example, model.onnx, in human readable format.